ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 # Magento2 Optimised Stack Troubleshooting Guide

-This is the typical process we will following when troubleshooting issues on a Magento2 website.
+This is the typical process we will follow when troubleshooting issues on a Magento2 website.

 ## Traffic Flow